 Summer Camp Series

 Maintaining the health and safety of our campers and staff is more than a goal; it is a core value of our Summer Camp Series.
 Carmel Clay Parks & Recreation is committed to following rigorous, data-driven COVID-19 mitigation strategies.
-Working together with our parents/guardians, we will take every precaution necessary to have a safe, healthy summer!

 The status of facility rentals are subject to change.
 Visit the rentals page for more information.